pvk2004/TimeTableBot/README.md

   python hourly_reminder.py
   ```

-  (Sends a reminder only at the start of each class)
+  (Sends a reminder 5 minutes before each class starts)

 ---

-## ☁️ Automation with GitHub Actions
+## ☁️ GitHub Actions Automation

-You can automate both scripts for free using GitHub Actions:
+All scripts are designed to work seamlessly with GitHub Actions:

 - **Daily Timetable:** Runs every day at 8:00 AM IST
-- **Hourly Reminders:** Runs every hour during timetable hours, but only sends a message at class change
+- **Hourly Reminders:** Runs every 5 minutes during timetable hours, but only sends a message 5 minutes before each class starts

+**How it works:**
+The scripts fetch all chat IDs from MongoDB Atlas, so all subscribed users (via /start) will receive notifications.
+You must add both `TELEGRAM_BOT_TOKEN` and `MONGODB_URI` as repository secrets in your GitHub repo settings.

 See `.github/workflows/` for ready-to-use workflow files.
+No manual chat ID management is needed.

 ---